Creating an account

 Subscribe to the monthly plan with a credit or debit card and make automatic payments every month

 This is the fastest and easiest way to sign up.
 Subscribe online with a credit or debit card, and your account will be automatically billed each month until you decide to cancel.
 There is no annual commitment, and you can pay as you go.
-Automated receipts will be sent each month by email.
+Automated receipts will be sent each month via email.

 Pre-pay for a set number of months with a credit or debit card

 Make a one-time online payment with a credit or debit card for a number of months.
 An automated receipt will be sent by email.
 Your Ona account will be downgraded at the end of the subscription period unless you decide to renew your subscription.

 Pre-pay for 6 or 12 months via bank transfer

 For users who can pre-pay in 6 or 12-month segments, an invoice or bank transfer are other payment options.

 We introduced the Impact Grant Program, which provides a free account upgrade and support to students and members of grassroots or volunteer organizations who are making a difference in their communities but might have difficulty paying to upgrade their accounts.
-To learn more about the program and to see if you qualify, please visit the program page.
+To learn more about the program and see if you qualify, please visit the program page.